 Rocky Comfort is very much a car-oriented town.
 This is because the population of Rocky Comfort isn't large enough or dense enough to support an extensive public transit system.
 It has a lot of rural roads, and the distance between houses can be quite large, which together tends to discourage walking and bicycling to work.
 100.00% of residents commute to work in their own car (and the drive is typically to a job out of town).
 People also tend to drive out of town for other services as well, such as shopping, doctors appointments, and more.

-Rocky Comfort is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Rocky Comfort does not have a public transit system used by locals to get to and from work.

 The percentage of adults in Rocky Comfort who are college-educated is close to the national average for all communities of 21.84%: 19.50% of the adults in Rocky Comfort have a bachelor's degree or advanced degree.